555Viktor/tic-tac-toe/README.md

 ## Technologies Used
 - **HTML** – For building the game structure.
 - **CSS** – For styling the game board and ensuring responsiveness.
 - **JavaScript** – For handling game logic, player turns, win detection, and restart functionality.
-- **UI Effects Library** – Used to enhance interactions and visuals.

 ## How to Play
 1. **Player Turns:**
    - Player X always begins.